JohnDoe6345789/automatic_linux_network_repair/docs/usage.md

 # The editor shows a preview and asks for confirmation before writing to disk

-# Use a captured dump and override where the drop-in is written
+# Use a captured dump and override where the drop-in is written.
+The override
+# directory must not be world-writable or a symlink.
 automatic_linux_network_repair systemd-edit --dump-file /tmp/systemd_dump.txt --dropin-dir /tmp/dropins
 ```